-Domestic Violence Defense Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
-He has a proven track record of successfully defending Alliance domestic violence cases in Alliance, Ohio.
+Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Alliance, Ohio.
 Call and speak with Robert about your case.
-Even if our Domestic Violence Law Firm is not currently accepting new clients, a Domestic Violence Defense Lawyer will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.
+Even if Domestic Violence Defense Law Firm Stiefvater Law, LLC is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.